openstack/magnum/doc/source/user/index.rst

 in the cluster and then the software will be configured and started on the nodes to bring up the full cluster.
-An image is based on a particular distro such as Fedora, Ubuntu, etc, and is prebuilt with the software specific to the COE such as Kubernetes and Swarm.
+An image is based on a particular distro such as Fedora, Ubuntu, etc, and is prebuilt with the software specific to the COE such as Kubernetes.
 The image is tightly coupled with the following in Magnum:

 1. Heat templates to orchestrate the configuration.